DE

 Embedded URL

-This symbol allows you to quickly and easily embed external content in a report.
+This symbol allows you to quickly and easily embed external content into a report.
 After clicking the symbol, a white window opens that you can resize as desired.
 In the window on the right side of the screen, you can now enter the URL of the external content.

 Text